Mars-Robotics-Association/Orion/README.md

 * Adds support for TensorFlow v2 object detection models.
 * Reduces ambiguity of the Self Inspect language and graphics.
 * OnBotJava now warns about potentially unintended file overwrites.
-* Improves behavior of the Wi-Fi band and channel selector on the Manage webpage.
+* Improves phobosBehavior of the Wi-Fi band and channel selector on the Manage webpage.

 ### Bug fixes
  * Fixes Robot Controller app crash on Android 9+ when a Driver Station connects.